Rainbow subdivisions of cliques: Conclusion

 \begin{question} Fix $m\geq 2$.
 What is the smallest $c$ such that for all sufficiently large $n$ the following holds: if $G$ is a properly edge-coloured graph on $n$ vertices with at least $\Omega(n(\log{n})^c)$ edges, then it contains a rainbow subdivision of $K_m$?
 In particular, is $c=1$? \end{question}

 For the clarity of presentation, we did not optimise our arguments to obtain the best possible value of $c$.
 However, to answer Question~\ref{question:correct-bound}, new ideas will be needed.
 Note that even the correct order of magnitude of $\exstar(n,\C)$ is still unknown.
-Recall that Janzer~\cite{janzer2020rainbow} proved $\exstar(n,\C)=O(n(\log n)^4)$, using the counting lemmas on closed walks.
-We can give an alternative proof of $\ex^{*}(n,\mathcal{C})=O(n(\log{n})^5)$ by using the basic expansion property of an expander (Lemma~\ref{lem:reachable-robust-new}) and a digraph idea used by Letzter~\cite{letzter2021tight} regarding the Tur\'an number of the family of tight cycles.
+On another note, as mentioned previously, Janzer~\cite{janzer2020rainbow} proved $\exstar(n,\C)=O(n(\log n)^4)$, using the counting lemmas on closed walks.
+It is worth to mention that from our methods, an alternative proof of $\ex^{*}(n,\mathcal{C})=O(n(\log{n})^5)$ can be obtained by using the basic expansion property of an expander (Lemma~\ref{lem:reachable-robust-new}) and a digraph idea used by Letzter~\cite{letzter2021tight} regarding the Tur\'an number of the family of tight cycles.